sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 1. IT Solutions and IT products loose coupling boundaries are at the intersection of value stream, value stage and business capability (ESDC Business Capability Model).
    - Duplication of IT Solutions or IT Products is supported as long as they are for different business capabilities.
    - Boundary of IT Solutions and IT Products are to be application capabilities so that they can enable business capabilities.
+   - Adoption of existing IT Solutions and IT Products, internal or external, are favoured over purchasing new ones or building them from the ground up, in line with their specific risk profile and total cost of ownership.
-2. IT Products are risk assessed for lock-in situations with the IT Products risk assessment framework (to be created - see [Coherent set of actions](#coherent-set-of-actions))
+2. IT Solutions and IT Products are risk assessed for lock-in situations with their specific risk assessment frameworks (to be created - see [Coherent set of actions](#coherent-set-of-actions))

 ## Coherent set of actions